Overcoming the challenge of clinical trials

 - Have early, late or weekend appointments available where possible to fit around patients' schedules.

-Owing to legislation, EB-ResNet cannot provide companies with direct access to patient registers, or contact details of individual patients.
-However, for companies planning clinical trials, opportunities to participate in trials can be communicated to the patient community via EB-ResNet.
-EB-ResNet does not provide endorsement of specific treatments, trials or products.
-Patient recruitment to clinical trials can be facilitated through clinical-network partners.
-EB-ResNet can help companies understand patient perspectives.
+Owing to legislation, EB Resnet cannot provide companies with direct access to patient registers or contact details of individual patients.
+However, for companies planning clinical trials, opportunities to participate in trials can be communicated to the patient community via EB Resnet.
+EB Resnet does not provide endorsement of specific treatments, trials or products.
+Patient recruitment for clinical trials can be facilitated through clinical-network partners.
+EB Resnet can help companies understand patient perspectives.

-DEBRA International is the umbrella organization for more than 50 national DEBRA groups.
+DEBRA International is the umbrella organisation for more than 50 national DEBRA groups.
 Find out more

-EB-CLINET is a network of EB centres and experts aims to improve medical care for people with EB and to accelerate the way to a cure through connecting health care professionals working with EB for the purpose of exchange of knowledge and experience.
+EB Clinet – Clinical Network for Epidermolysis Bullosa is a network of EB centres and experts which aims to improve medical care for people with EB and to accelerate the way to a cure by connecting health care professionals working with EB for the purpose of sharing knowledge and experience.
 Find out more